nikolasibalic/ARC-Alkali-Rydberg-Calculator/README.md

 ===============================

-ARC (Alkali Rydberg Calculator)  is package of routines writen in Python, using object-oriented programming (OOP) to make modular, reusable and extendable collection of routines and data for performing useful calculations of single atom and two-atom properties, like level diagrams, interactions and transition strengths for alkali metal atoms.
+ARC (Alkali Rydberg Calculator)  is package of routines written in Python, using object-oriented programming (OOP) to make modular, reusable and extendable collection of routines and data for performing useful calculations of single atom and two-atom properties, like level diagrams, interactions and transition strengths for alkali metal atoms.

 For installation instructions and documentation see [online documentation on Read The Docs](http://arc-alkali-rydberg-calculator.readthedocs.io).
 Start by downloading [the latest release](https://github.com/nikolasibalic/ARC-Alkali-Rydberg-Calculator/releases).